kmturbulenz/exprtk/exprtk/readme.txt

    x := if (y < z)
         {
            y + 3
-        }
+        };

 The two  example expressions  above are  equivalent.
-If  the condition 'y < z' is true, the  'x' variable will be  assigned the value of  the consequent 'y + 3', otherwise it  will be assigned the value of  quiet NaN.
+If  the condition 'y < z' is true, the 'x' variable shall be  assigned the value of  the consequent 'y + 3', otherwise it  will be assigned the value of  quiet NaN.
 As  previously  discussed,  if-statements  are  value  returning constructs, and if  not properly terminated  using a semi-colon,  will